rlcaswmon/engineering-blog/_posts/2015-11-03-analytics-part-I.md

         avatarUrl : "https://avatars1.githubusercontent.com/u/12257134?v=3"
 tags: [analytics, architecture, platform, information, business intelligence]
 ---
-Years ago, when I made a switch from procedural to object oriented programming, concepts such as function overloading fascinated me.
+Years ago, when I made the switch from procedural to object oriented programming, concepts such as function overloading fascinated me.
-The simplicity a single function changing and behaving based on the types of values passed to it spoke volumes to its simplicity and elegance.
-Being a bit nostalgic I am going to say “those were the good old days!”.
+A single function changing and behaving based on the types of values passed to it spoke volumes to its simplicity and elegance.
+Feeling a bit nostalgic I am going to say “those were the good old days!".
 Today, the word ***Analytics*** is certainly an overloaded term in the data world!
 It is used to define work done by data scientists to business analysts and from execution of sophisticated statistical algorithms to the use of simple visualization tools.
-Oh, and let’s not forget its synonymous use with the term “Big Data”.
-I wish I could muster up the same sense of euphoria for the overloaded term ***Analytics*** that I once felt for the use of overloaded method in a function definition.
+Oh, and let's not forget its synonymous use with the term “Big Data”.
+I wish I could muster up the same sense of euphoria for the overloaded term
+***Analytics*** that I once felt for the use of overloaded function in a class definition.

 In this multi-part series of posts I will share practical knowledge about using data to gain insights that I have acquired during my